 By Erik Harden, BWC Public Information Officer

-- Health assessments and biometric screenings for better understanding of their health and well-being;
+- Free health assessments and biometric screenings to better understand their health and well-being.

-- A member engagement website that allows them to develop health plans and track their progress to achieve their goals;
+- A member engagement website that allows them to develop health plans and track their progress to achieve their health goals.

 - Digital coaching to help them on their journey to better health.

 Meanwhile, Ohio employers can reap the benefits of having a healthy workforce.
 Healthy employees are less prone to injury.
 And, when they are injured, their ability to recover is enhanced greatly.